-We carry apples year-round, of course, but it is the fall and early winter when the domestic variety is at its peak.
+We carry apples year-round, of course, but fall and early winter is when the domestic variety is at its peak.
 Remarkably, there are hundreds of different varieties grown in the U.S., and new ones are being developed all the time.

-As the major crops come in, Sprouts may carry 15 to 20 different types of apples both conventional and organic.
+As the major crops come in, Sprouts may carry 15–20 different types of apples both conventional and organic.
 But in many cases their seasons are short, so you have to act fast.

-1. About two-thirds of the dietary fiber in apples is in the skin.
+- About 2/3 of the dietary fiber in apples is in the skin.

-2. Apples can pick up the flavors of other foods around them, so store them away from cabbage and onions
+- Apples can pick up the flavors of other foods around them, so store them away from cabbage and onions.

 A yellowish-red apple, widely available starting mid-September.
 Characteristics: Firm and sweet, aromatic and a bit tart, juicy.
 Good For: Eating fresh.

 A specially cultivated, later ripening apple with a red blush over yellow.
 Characteristics: Deep flavor, moderate sweetness, combination of sweet and tart, crunchy.
 Good For: Eating fresh or adding to salads.

 Lovely New York-grown apple with a blend of greens and reds.
 Characteristics: Tender and a little tart, with a floral and somewhat spicy flavor.
 Good For: Eating fresh, pies, baking, applesauce, salads.